lukasbach/textannotation/docs/documentation.md

 file.
 On the next step, you have to specify a file name, the directory where the profile will be stored as well as a name for the profile.

+After the creation of the profile, the edit dialog is opened where you can define the annotation classes in your profile.
+Click on *Add Class* on the right to add new annotation classes, and specify suitable names for them.
+If your finished, close the dialog by clicking on *Save*.

 After you have created your first profile, continue by creating your first annotatable text file.
 Again, rightclick on your current project and select ``New > Other... > Text Annotation > Annotatable Text File``.